 Mr. Aguila is a longtime vocal Democrat in the Northern Virginia area.
 I share many of his idealogies, and I strongly wish that Herndon had more Hispanic representation.

 Yet, I believe he is a poor candidate for Herndon Town Council due to his aggressive, occasionally theatrical, approach to politics.
-I will not be voting for him.
+Please do not vote for Mr. del Aguila.

 He has displayed an appetite for aggressive approach to politics is inappropriate on a small town council.
 This is most noteworthy in his recent lawsuit against Ms. Cunningham.
 (Unlike Ms. Olem and Ms. Friedrichs, Mr. del Aguila does not have the strong history of service on the Town Council to counter-balance this act.)

-However, I believe Mr. del Aguila’s approach to progress is not appropriate for Herndon Town Council, but would be better suited in other positions.
+Mr. del Aguila proudly boasts a disruptive approach to progress that is not appropriate for Herndon Town Council, but would be better suited in other positions.

-I’ve spoken to multiple veterans of the Northern Virginia political landscape who roll their eyes and cited Mr. del Aguila’s approach as a firebrand and political grenade-thrower, regardless of the actual stakes: He caused rifts and broke tradition, drawing headlines and dividing groups.
+I’ve spoken to multiple veterans of the Northern Virginia political landscape who roll their eyes and cited Mr. del Aguila’s approach as a firebrand and political grenade-thrower, regardless of the actual stakes: He caused rifts and broke tradition, riling up and dividing groups rather than unifying.